 How young can a child start playing?

 There is no optimum age, however maturity level, ability to focus, and interest of the child is paramount in assessing whether your child is ready for the responsibility of playing an instrument.
-Any child starting between ages 3 and 7 are likely to be at the same level of play by age 10.

 What is the difference between violin and fiddle?